-- demonstrate knowledge and understanding of current economic issues and data, and specific content. - apply economic concepts and theories to real-world situations. - examine, discuss and evaluate economic concepts, information and theories. - produce well-structured written material, using appropriate economic theory, concepts and - terminology. - produce well-structured written and material, using appropriate economic theory, concepts, terminology, quantifiable data and the news media.
+- demonstrate knowledge and understanding of current economic issues and data, and specific content. - apply economic concepts and theories to real-world situations. - examine, discuss and evaluate economic concepts, information and theories. - produce well-structured written material, using appropriate economic theory, concepts and terminology, quantifiable data and the news media.

-The economics course promotes international-mindedness through a curriculum that allows for the exploration of economics within a decidedly global context.
+The economics course promotes international mindedness through a curriculum that allows for the exploration of economics within a decidedly global context.
 Throughout the course, teachers have the freedom to choose a range of both local and global examples, case studies and inquiries that are most relevant to their student populations in order to animate the main content.
 This flexibility ensures that the course remains relevant and responsive to the rapidly changing global environment.

-The following key concepts underpin the Diploma Programme Economics course:

-Scarcity, Choice, Efficiency, Equity, Economic well being, Sustainability, Change, Interdependence and Intervention

-Teachers will integrate this conceptual approach to their current teaching of the courses content.
+The following key concepts underpin the Diploma Programme Economics course: Scarcity, Choice, Efficiency, Equity, Economic well-being, Sustainability, Change, Interdependence and Intervention.
+Teachers will integrate this conceptual approach to their teaching of the courses content.